LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationOrchestrator/DynamicRouting/getting-started.md

 botContext.setContextDataForConversation(mavenNamespace, "intent", intent);
 ```

 You can now use this in a policy by adding a condition that uses the intent, as shown below.
-In the following example, the namespace is “myNameSpace”.
+In the following example, the namespace is “myNamespace”.

 <img class="fancyimage" width="800" src="img/convorchestrator/co_dr_addattr3.png">